My friend Susan posted on my Facebook page last Friday.

-I glanced over to the stage, and front and centre was a woman playing a frottoir.
-For those who don’t know what that is, say like me until that afternoon, it’s sort of a corrugated metal shield, looks like a washboard, and its worn over the shoulders and used as percussion instrument, most often in zydeco music.
-Sandy said the woman doing incredible things on her frottoir, using only two spoons, was Lexi and a frequent special guest of the band.
+I glanced to the stage, and front and centre was a woman playing a frottoir.
+For those who don’t know what that is, say like me until that afternoon, it’s sort of a corrugated metal shield that looks like a washboard, and its worn over the shoulders and used as percussion instrument, most often in zydeco music.
+The woman’s name was Alexa, and Sandy explained her incredible talent with frottoir, using only two spoons.

-What was most noticeable, though, was her footwork.
-It was dazzling, the steps intricate, yet so obviously second nature, that I thought perhaps I had dropped into a scene from Fame or Glee and every person in the bar would join her at some point soon, executing a choreographed dance spectacle for some hidden camera.
+What was most noticeable, though, was her footwork of dazzling steps–intricate, yet so obviously second nature that I thought perhaps I had dropped into a scene from Fame or Glee and every person in the bar would join her at some point soon, in a choreographed dance spectacle for some hidden camera.

 But no, I wasn’t on a movie set.
 I was at My Father’s Moustache, on Spring Garden Road, in Halifax, at 4:00pm on a Saturday afternoon, listening to Joe Murphy & The Water Street Band.

 Glancing down the bar to my left sat or stood a gaggle of jean-clad fellas, many old enough to be my grandfather.
-They had on buttoned up cotton or flannel checked shirts, crisp from an old-fashioned pressing, and their hair, if they had it, was slicked back with comb tracks so fresh I could picture them back home, taking one last check in the vestibule mirror before leaving for the bar.
+Wearing buttoned up cotton or flannel checked shirts, crisp from an old-fashioned pressing, their hair, if they had it, was slicked back with comb tracks so fresh I could picture them back home, taking one last check in the vestibule mirror before leaving for the bar.

 Oh, and the women.
 The women were various sizes, ages and shapes, dressed anywhere from jeans and t-shirts to dramatic all black ensembles to bright, colour-coordinated outfits I could picture in shoppe windows.
-They looked beautiful to me, everyone of them.
+They looked beautiful, everyone of them.

 The crowd kept switching up standing and sitting, making different combinations of couples, non-couples and singles.
 I watched them leave their composed, genial personas behind for the dance floor, where they step-danced, hip twisted and twirled in waves of sound and motion.

-It was a dream scene.
-I’d plopped into that middle slice from a wedding,at the good part, when the formalities are over and the ice has broken.
-The speeches are done.
+It was a dream scene, as if I’d plopped into that middle slice from a wedding, at the good part, when the formalities are over and the ice broken and speeches are done.
 No one’s gone home yet.
 So let’s all dance.

 You know what I mean.

 Two hours in, the band finally stopped for a break and the dancers returned to their chairs.
 Sandy and I readied to leave to pass our coveted seats on to others.
-Sandy is a popular, well-known guy, so we didn’t get out without a quick chat with John Eiman, long-time guitar play and Morrow Scot-Brown, subbing in on bass.
+A popular, well-known guy, we didn’t get out without a quick chat with John Eiman, long-time guitar play and Morrow Scot-Brown, subbing in on bass.